top of page

 Divination

-Perhaps take a photo of your New Year tarot or runes spread, and place it where you’ll see it frequently throughout the coming year.
-I invite you to reflect often on this divine guidance, and allow these messages to shape your magical work, especially over the next few weeks, between Samhain and Yule; as well as your goal setting for the year ahead.
+I invite you to reflect often on this Divine guidance, and allow these messages to shape your magical work, especially over the next few weeks, between Samhain and Yule.

 Ancestor Altars

-Samhain is the Sabbat when we honour our ancestors and the beloved dead.
-If the term "beloved dead" is unfamiliar to you, these are the people of great significance to us, whom we honour and remember, but who may not be our direct ancestors.
-For example, I remember Carl Jung, Juno Jordan, Dane Rudhyar, Heraclitus, Pythagoras, and Porphyry on my altar.
+If the term "beloved dead" is unfamiliar to you, these are the people of great significance to us, whom we honour and remember, but who may not be our direct blood ancestors.
+For example, I remember Carl Jung, Juno Jordan, Dane Rudhyar, Heraclitus, Pythagoras, and Porphyry on my altar (above).

-With the thinning of the veil, we invite them to visit us here in our realm.
 Particularly, we welcome those who have passed over during the previous year.
 This is a blessed opportunity to commune with them, and to adjust to their new role in the Otherworld as one of our ancestors.

 We can create an altar with their photos, and share their stories with our children.
 Let’s ensure they’re remembered!